lightbasenl/scaffold/README.md

 ## CSS Modules with Sass

-For CSS we're using locally scoped `.scss` files.
+For CSS we're using locally scoped `.module.scss` files.
 These should be named the same as it's Typescript counterpart and live in the same directory.

 For example:

 - `src/components`
   - `Button.tsx`
-  - `Button.scss`
+  - `Button.module.scss`

 ```tsx
 // Button.tsx